erezgeva/libptpmgmt/README.md

 get a pointer to a structure from the message object.

-The configuration file uses the [ptp4l](https://manpages.debian.org/unstable/linuxptp/ptp4l.8.en.html) parameters that are relevant to pmc tool.
+The configuration file uses the [ptp4l](https://manpages.debian.org/unstable/linuxptp/ptp4l.8.en.html) parameters that are relevant to the pmc tool.

 # <u>Using C</u>
 This project does **NOT** support C directly.